v420v/ibu/README.md

 # To leave the environment, enter `exit`.
 ```

-Since the language is selfhosted you need to bootstrap the compiler first.
+Since the language is self-hosted you need to bootstrap the compiler first.

-To build the compiler, run the following command below or just run `make`
+To build the compiler, run the following command below

 ```sh
 $ make